Marek Bartánus

-Marek Bartánus (born February 13, 1987) is a Slovak ice hockey player who is currently playing for the HC Košice of the Slovak Extraliga.
+Marek Bartánus (born 13 February 1987) is a Slovak ice hockey player who is currently playing for the HC Košice of the Slovak Extraliga.
 He was selected by the Tampa Bay Lightning in the 4th round (92nd overall) of the 2005 NHL Entry Draft.

+Early life

+Bartánus was born on 13 February 1987 in Liptovský Mikuláš.
+His father was a youth ice hockey coach and his two sisters were basketball players.

 Career

 Bartánus played with HC Sparta Praha in the Czech Extraliga during the 2010–11 Czech Extraliga season.
-He previously played for Owen Sound Attack, HC Košice, HK Poprad and MHK 32 Liptovský Mikuláš.
+He previously played for Owen Sound Attack, HC Košice, HK Poprad, and MHK 32 Liptovský Mikuláš.

+Bartánus was a part of the Slovak ice hockey squad that finished ninth place at the 2016 IIHF World Championship.

+In 2001, Bartánus returned to HC Košice, the team he played for in the early years of his career.
+In 2025, despite struggling with injuries, Bartánus won his seventh Slovak Extraliga championship—more than any other player in league history.

+Personal life

+Bartánus is married and has two children.